evilbunny2008/mqtt-dashboard-documentation/docs/zigbee2mqtt-examples.md

 ## Debugging

+While MQTT dashboard does offer access to some MQTT messages, it seems to be restricted to configured widgets and values.

-Using the `mosquitto_sub` program you can listen for MQTT packets, this can be useful for identifying the actual device names Zigbee2MQTT uses.
+Using the `mosquitto_sub` program you can listen for complete MQTT messages, this can be useful for identifying the actual device names Zigbee2MQTT uses.

 ### Listen for all messages under the zigbee2mqtt topic